marcelpatrick/IsaacSim-Hello-World/README.md

 # IsaacSim-Hello-World
-This tutorial will show you how to import a robot asset to IsaacSim
+This tutorial will guide you through the easiest project you can run on IsaacSim (a "hello world" project) to quickly give you a notion of what IsaacSim is and does.
+It will show you how to import a robot asset to IsaacSim

 # Pre-Requisites
 Install IsaacSim: https://github.com/marcelpatrick/IsaacSim-IsaacLab-installation-for-Windows-Easy-Tutorial